 - 3. Students must demonstrate evidence of applying for major/external funding. - 4.
 Starting from the second year, all PhD students are required to complete an annual progress report with their supervisors, typically due June 1st.
-The annual report documents the student's progress towards completing major milestones in the PhD program (e.g., coursework, comprehensive exam, thesis) which are required to maintain "good standing" in the program.

-- 5. Students are required to apply for research assistantships and/or teaching positions and other internal funding opportunities that are advertised within the Faculty in order to maintain eligibility for internal sources offered by the Faculty as part of the minimum funding commitment.
-The minimum funding commitment from Interna sources will vary based on the student's candidacy status as follows: - FIFSW offers a minimum of \$9,564 from internal sources to students in the funded cohort who are pre-candidacy. - FIFSW offers a minimum of \$7,564 from internal sources to students in the funded cohort who are post-candidacy.

-Students who are unable to secure the minimum value of their funding commitment from internal sources by the start of the winter term (e.g., typically the first week in January) should submit a request to the PhD Program Director by the end of January, so they can assist the student in identifying suitable internal sources of funding.
+The annual report documents the student's progress towards completing major milestones in the PhD program (e.g., coursework, comprehensive exam, thesis) which are required to maintain "good standing" in the program. - 5.
+Students are required to apply for research assistantships and/or teaching positions and other internal funding opportunities that are advertised within the Faculty in order to maintain eligibility for internal sources offered by the Faculty as part of the minimum funding commitment. - 6.
+Students who are unable to secure the minimum value of their funding commitment from internal sources by the start of the winter session (e.g., typically the first week in January) should submit a request to the PhD Program Director by the end of January, so they can assist the student in identifying suitable internal sources of funding.

-Students who do not to apply for research assistantships, the Royal Bank Fellowship and/or internal funding opportunities for which they are eligible will receive UTF funding only and forfeit the remainder of the Faculty's minimum funding commitment.
+- 7. Students who do not to apply for research assistantships, the Royal Bank Fellowship and/or internal funding opportunities for which they are eligible will receive UTF funding only and forfeit the remainder of the Faculty's minimum funding commitment. - 8.
+Some research and/or teaching fellowships or assistantships require students to remain in geographic proximity to FIFSW.
+The Faculty, therefore, cannot guarantee the full portion of the Faculty's minimum funding commitment from internal sources for students do not remain in geographic proximity of the Faculty, or those who are unable to come to campus on a regular basis.

-PhD Program Declaration of Funding
+6.4 PhD Student Declaration of Funding

-In June of each academic year, students who enrolled in Years One through Five will be asked to submit a declaration of funding form.
-The declaration form will be sent by the FIFSW PhD Program.
-In this form the student should indicate sources of internal and external funding (OGS, SSHRC, and CIHR) they have applied for or have received for the upcoming academic session and declare that they are eligible for the funding package.
+In June of each academic year, students who are entering Years One through Five in subsequent academic year, submit a declaration of funding form.
 Information from this form will be used to determine students' eligibility for the Base Graduate Funding Package in the following academic year.